hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | `physicalMode` | :material-check: | Navitia public transport physical mode.
 Example: `physical_mode:Bus` | `String` |
 | `additionalInformation` | :material-check: | Free field to save extra data | `String` |

-## 📢 Communicating with other modules
+## :mega: Communicating with other modules

 Bookmark module can exchange data with or navigate to either other modules.<br>
 To do this, the host application must initialize `Router`.
 This singleton will ensure communication between the different modules.
 Communication will not occur unless those are registered beforehand: